apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```

 <br>
-6. Look up the sensor and register the listener:
+6. Look up the sensor by name to get the handle for the sensor and register a listener for the sensor.

 ```hl_lines="10 l1 12 13"